codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/ruby.md

 title: "Ruby"
 description: "How to build a Ruby On Rails project in Codefresh"
 group: example-catalog
+sub_group: ci-examples
 toc: true
 ---
 Ruby on Rails is a very popular development framework that combines ease of use and a great amount of programming languages.
 In Codefresh, ROR projects behave like any other web application.
 You can easily build them, run [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) and launch them on [demo environments]({{site.baseurl}}/docs/getting-started/on-demand-environments/).

-The example application is located at [https://github.com/codefresh-contrib/ruby-on-rails-sample-app](https://github.com/codefresh-contrib/ruby-on-rails-sample-app).
+The example application is located at [https://github.com/codefresh-contrib/ruby-on-rails-sample-app](https://github.com/codefresh-contrib/ruby-on-rails-sample-app){:target:"\_blank"}.

 ## Dockerize your Ruby on Rails project

-The first step should be to write a [Dockerfile](https://github.com/codefresh-contrib/ruby-on-rails-sample-app/blob/master/Dockerfile) for your Rails project.
+The first step should be to write a [Dockerfile](https://github.com/codefresh-contrib/ruby-on-rails-sample-app/blob/master/Dockerfile){:target:"\_blank"} for your Rails project.
 As an example we will use the following: